thedonutdan/cse15l-lab-reports/lab1.md

 Output:
 ```
 [user@sahara ~]$ cd lecture1
-[user@sahara ~/lecture1]$ cd ..
+[user@sahara ~/lecture1]$
-[user@sahara ~]$ cd lecture1/messages
-[user@sahara ~/lecture1/messages]$ cd ~
-[user@sahara ~]$ cd messages
-bash: cd: messages: No such file or directory
 ```
-In this example we can see that providing "lecture1" as an argument changes the working directory to "lecture1" and the same for "lecture1/messages" changing the working directory to "messages."
-However, when an invalid path is entered, an error is returned.
+In this example our current working directory is home.
+When we call the `cd` command with `lecture1` as an argument we correctly change our working directory to `~/lecture1` without error.

 **`cd` with a file as an argument**
 Output: